 Yeah Mr TEA, we’re loving the fancy psychology…but what about some meat and potatoes?…how about some actionable consumer advice for UK FI-seekers.
 Where can we get stuff for less?

-OK, so this week we are introducing the new TEA Recommends page.
-This is where I put up in one place where I buy my stuff from.
-The basic stuff that we all buy: food, utilities etc
+OK, so this week I’m putting up in one place where I buy my stuff from.

 In order to beat the system ethically and stick it to The Man, we’re going to be using the principles of life-hacking, including crowd sourcing and alignment of interests.

-Crowd sourcing allows us to benefit from the wisdom of crowds.
-This is why Ask The Audience is always the best lifeline on Who Wants to be a Millionaire?
+Crowd sourcing is why Ask The Audience is the best lifeline on Who Wants to be a Millionaire?
 So the way I’d like this to work is that I put up some suggestions and then you frugality ninjas out there can laugh at my extravagance and suggest smarter / better / cheaper alternatives via the comments section.
-If you’ve got a better idea than mine, great!
-Leave a comment and I’ll investigate and update the page accordingly.
+If you’ve got a better idea than mine, great…leave a comment.

 Alignment of interests is when you benefit by being on the same side of the deal as someone smart and well informed.
 If Warren Buffett is buying, would you rather be buying or selling at the same price?
 Avoid conflicts of interest.
-As Buffett says, never ask a barber if you need a haircut.
-Why believe a washing powder company will give you unbiased advice on how much powder to put in the machine?
-They are on the other side of the deal here.
+Never ask a barber if you need a haircut.

 The stuff on this page is what I actually buy and use.
-I’m not on commission and there are no affiliate links on this page.
 I’m on your side brothers and sisters, so cut me some slack in the comments.
 I may not always be right, but I’ll always be honest.

-You can use Monevator to find the lowest cost broker (as well as all the free investing advice most people will ever need).
+You can use Monevator to find the lowest cost broker / platform as well as lots of free info on investing.

 For spending in the UK, I use the American Express platinum cashback card which gives 1% cashback and has no fee.
 Why wouldn’t you want a 1% discount on everything?
 Just don’t spend anymore than you would have done if you’d used cash.
 Pay the balance off every month by direct debit and never, ever pay interest.
 Obviously.

-When overseas, I use the Halifax Clarity Mastercard which is the best way for us Brits not to get shafted with ridiculous hidden FX charges.
+When overseas, I use the Halifax Clarity Mastercard which is the best way not to get shafted with ridiculous hidden FX charges.

 Use Moneysavingexpert to find the best deal.
 Look for a flexible mortgage that allows over-payments with no penalties.
 Then pay off your mortgage as if it were an emergency (it is) and 15% interest rates were coming back in a couple of years time (they might be).